• Skip to main content

 • Onion - A small amount of onion gives you a sharp bite of flavor.
 You can use any type, yellow, white, red, even a shallot.

 • Tomato - Tomato adds a nice little pop of red color, but it is really optional.
 You can make guacamole with or without tomato.
+Or for a pico de gallo guacamole style, add lots of tomato.

 • Garlic - I highly recommend fresh garlic over the pre-chopped jar or garlic powder.
 Guacamole is loved for its freshness!
 Garlic is fairly inexpensive and lasts for weeks on the counter, so go for fresh if you can!